enilas/shoe-store-testing/README.md

 # shoe-store-testing

 This project is an automated test suite of the Manheim shoe store.
+It uses a a Clojure binding for Selenium Webdriver called [webica](https://github.com/tmarble/webica).

 ## Installation